sintefenergy/shop-documentation/book/examples/basic/basic.md

 b_rsv2_ocean = shop.model.gate.add_object('b_Reservoir2_Ocean')
 ```

-+++ {"Collapsed": "false"}

-And we do a quick control of the content on gate objects afterwards.
+And we do a quick control of the content on [](gate) objects afterwards.

 ```{code-cell} ipython3
 :Collapsed: 'false'